nealwc/README-generator/README.md

 ## Description

-README Generator is a time saving command-line application that creates a README.md from users input.
+README Generator is a time saving node.js based command-line application that creates a README.md from users input.

 The README will be generated based of the following prompts answered by the user: